-After you've been involved in a car accident, you need to make an insurance claim to recover damages.
-Once you file an insurance claim, the insurance company will ask you to do certain things in order to open an investigation on your claim.
+After a car accident, you must make an insurance claim to recover damages.
+Once you file an insurance claim, the auto insurance company will ask you to do certain things to open an investigation on your claim.
 One of the main tasks is to get a photo inspection.
-Read on to learn about how a car insurance photo inspection works.

-Types of Car Insurance Photo Inspection
+Types of Car Insurance Photo Inspections

 Pre-Insurance Photo Inspection

-In addition to taking photos of your vehicle, the inspector will most likely record your vehicle identification number (VIN), odometer reading, the condition of your vehicle, options, and accessories.
-Depending on the condition of your vehicle, a pre-insurance photo inspection can help you to get a reduced cost of automobile physical insurance coverage.
+In addition to taking photos of your vehicle, the inspector likely will record your vehicle identification number (VIN), odometer reading, the vehicle's condition, options, and accessories.
+A pre-insurance photo inspection can help you get a reduced cost of automobile physical insurance coverage.

 Car Accident Claims Inspection